PrismarineJS/mineflayer/docs/api.md

  * [enableTextFiltering](#bot.settings.enableTextFiltering)
  * [enableServerListing](#bot.settings.enableServerListing)
  * chatLengthLimit : the maximum amount of characters that can be sent in a single message.
 If this is not set, it will be 100 in < 1.11 and 256 in >= 1.11.
- * defaultChatPatterns: defaults to true, set to false to not add the patterns such as chat and whisper
+ * defaultChatPatterns : defaults to true, set to false to not add the patterns such as chat and whisper
+ * profilesFolder : where to store cached data for your accounts, if not specified, saved to `npm-chache` in your minecraft folder.

 ### Properties